-- From the Ford Menu, highlight Cylinder Balance Test, then press the ENTER button. - 5.
+- From the Ford Menu, highlight Cylinder Balance Test, then press the ENTER button. - An advisory message displays.
+If the vehicle is not equipped with Sequential Electronic Fuel Injection (SEFI), press the SYSTEM MENU button to exit.
+Otherwise, press the ENTER button to continue. - 5.
 When prompted, turn off all vehicle accessories, turn ignition key OFF and wait for the on screen prompt.
 If you wish to exit the Cylinder Balance test at this time, press the SYSTEM MENU (\$) button. - When instructed by the message on the Scan Tool's display, start the engine and press the ENTER button. - A "One moment please preparation for test is in progress..." message shows temporarily on the Scan Tool's LCD display. - When prompted by the message on the Scan Tool's display, lightly press the accelerator pedal half way and release to activate the cylinder balance test.